Execution path

 |---|---|

-| CLManager | Primary user/bot entrypoint for open, adjust, fee, and exit operations. |
+| CLManager | Primary user/bot entrypoint for open, adjust, fee, copy, import, and exit operations. |

 | CLCore | Canonical registry, cost basis/accounting state, permissions, NFT custody. |